Small business owners need affordable equipment leasing more than ever. Whether you’re looking for...

 Shopping for a big-ticket piece of equipment is all fun and games until it’s time to sort out financing.
 Many small businesses are side hustles, startups, have less than two years in the market, and money is tight.
 But it’s not impossible to finance more sales.
 Equipment financing—that is, single-item leases and/or loans at point of sale—can capture up to 30% of customers who say they otherwise wouldn’t have purchased anything.

-Here are 6 tips to make equipment financing easier for customers, approve them faster, and get them one step closer to their entrepreneurial goals.
+Here are 6 tips to make equipment leasing easier for customers, approve them faster, and get them one step closer to their entrepreneurial goals.

-Many customers aren’t familiar with point-of-sale financing and might not know it’s available.
-Explain the steps with a few simple bullet points to help them visualize the financing process.
+Many customers aren’t familiar with point-of-sale leasing and might not know it’s available.
+Explain the steps with a few simple bullet points to help them visualize the leasing process.
 Keep it informative and write the keywords in a text or email, on the back of a receipt, or even on a napkin.
 Here’s what most customers want to know about the process:

-• Apply.
+- Apply.
 Include a Clicklease button on your product pages or send customers the link via email or text message.
-They can submit their information electronically and get an instant approval—there’s no manual underwriting to tie up the process.
+They can submit their information electronically and get an instant approval decision—there’s no manual underwriting to tie up the process.

-• Once the customer is approved, they sign a financing contract.
+- Once the customer is approved, they sign a leasing contract.
 With modern e-signatures, this process goes even faster.

-• Funded!
+- Funded!
 You have the money in hand, and your customer has the next tool they need to build their dream.
 With Clicklease, there’s no delay.
-You get funded the very same day.
+You can get the equipment the very same day.

 When should a customer use cash?
 Should they consider using a credit card?
-Which financing option should they use?
+Which financing or leasing option should they use?
 The world of financing, with all its options, can be overwhelming.

 At the end of the day, the customer has to choose the option that makes the most sense for them and their budget.
 A good customer experience hinges on the customer having all the information they need to make that decision.